akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Pied Merchant shrugged.
 “Lands are lost.
 Lands are won.
 We are here for what comes next.”

 “The King’s vow,” Roche said, setting down his cup.
-“He swore on the Gospels before bishops and barons.
+“He swore this before bishops and barons.
 A sacred oath, binding under pain of excommunication.
 If he breaks it, the Church will turn against him.
 If the marriage becomes a scandal, his enemies will laugh.
 Either way, we win.”

 The grey man nodded.
 “The girl is a nobody.
 A Saxon thegn’s daughter.
 If she proves *unfit* – unchaste, unwilling, or simply a fool – the barons will whisper that the King sold his son for a goose.
 The vow will be mocked.”